dmmax/dmmax/README.md

 Hi there, I'm [Max](https://dmmax.me) 👋

+- 💻 Results-driven software developer with over 9 years of experience in Java-based software development.
+Proficient in designing, developing, and deploying applications in the AWS cloud, specializing in driving innovation and achieving impactful results
-- 🌱 I’m continuously learning and put my finding into the [second brain](https://wiki.dmmax.me)
+- 🌱 I’m continuously learning and putting my findings into the second brain using the [Obsidian](https://obsidian.md/) app
-- 📧 To contact me use e-mail [maksim.dimukhametov@gmail.com](mailto:maksim.dimukhametov@gmail.com)
+- 📧 To contact me use e-mail [maksim.dimukhametov@gmail.com](mailto:maksim.dimukhametov@gmail.com) or [LinkedIn](https://www.linkedin.com/in/dmmax/)